R. T. Moore (soccer): Professional

-On February 1, 1998, the Tampa Bay Mutiny selected Brown in the third round (thirty-fourthoverall) of the 1998 MLS College Draft.
+The Tampa Bay Mutiny selected Moore in the third round (34th overall) of the 1998 MLS College Draft.
 He became a starter his rookie season and continued in the starting line-up in 1999.
 In July 1999, he announced he was retiring to pursue a career in dentistry.
 Moore spent the 2000 summer season with the Rockford Raptors of the USL Premier Development League.

 In 2003, he played a small part in the movie The Game of Their Lives.